ShahbazCoder1/Ecopulse/README.md

 ## 🙏 Acknowledgements

-- SIT HACK-A-VERSE hackathon for providing the platform to initiate this project
+- **SIT Hack-A-Verse 2025**: The platform where this innovative idea was born.
-- All the original Team NexHack members for their innovative ideas and hard work
+- **Team NexHack**: For their creativity, hard work, and commitment to sustainability.
-- Open-source community for continuous support and inspiration
+- Community and open-source contributors for their continuous support and inspiration.

 ## 📬 Contact